John F. Kennedy Civic Arena: Copper City Chiefs

 The Rome Copper City Chiefs continued to play invitational games and increased their following in and around central New York.
 In 1971 the Clinton Comets folded.
 This brought more professional players to the Chiefs and added to the increased attendance at their games.
 A new general manager took control of the team and instituted a publicity campaign to further increase game attendance and provide further incentives for local business sponsorship.

 During the 1972–1973 season, the Chiefs' general manager met with managers of opposing teams, and they decided to form the Northeastern United States Hockey League.
 This was composed of teams from upstate New York, parts of Massachusetts, and northern New Jersey.
 League play, coupled with increased advertising and publicity, helped increase attendance, but also required the Chiefs to play in more away games.
 As added incentive for fans to attend their games, schedules of play were arranged for the 1973-1974 season to give maximum home play to teams that had a traditional adversary relationship.
 The league was successful and attendance between 1973 and 1975 increased to an overall average of 900 per game.
 End-of-season league play-offs were standing room only.
 But involvement in the league, which was never formalized enough to support and enforce the schedules (i.e., no penalty for missed games, forfeitures), also created additional expenses for all the teams.
 The league folded as teams withdrew due to financial hardships.

 During their 25 years of existence, supporter participation fluctuated, peaking during 1973-1975.
 Those seasons showed average game attendances of approximately 900.
 After the 1975 season, participation gradually declined, culminating in the 1984-1985 season's average attendance of 250.

+On June 16, 2026, Milliken Sports Group announced the semi-pro hockey was returning to the JFK Arena in the American Premier Hockey League.
+On June 10, 2026 the team announced after having a "Name The Team Contest" that the team name would be the Copper City Chiefs.
+The team will begin play in October 2026.